getherbie/herbie/README.md

-herbie
+Herbie
 ======

-Herbie Flatfile CMS &amp; Blog
+Herbie is a file based CMS &amp; blog system.

+**Herbie is not ready for production use yet.**